CDCgov/prime-simplereport-site/pages/home.md

       <p class="usa-intro text">
         Ready to simplify your COVID-19 reporting?
       </p>
+      <p>If you’re in a supported jurisdiction, you can sign up now.
+If you’re not, join the waitlist and we’ll let you know when SimpleReport comes to your area.</p>
       <a class="usa-button usa-button--big usa-button--accent-cool margin-top-5 text-no-underline text-ink font-body-sm" href="{% link pages/forms/account-request-form.html %}">Request a SimpleReport account</a>
       <a class="usa-button usa-button--big usa-button--outline usa-button--inverse margin-top-5 text-no-underline font-body-sm" href="{% link pages/forms/waitlist-form.html %}">Join the waitlist</a>
     </div>